 The concept of other dimensions gave this anime the ability to explore unlimited possibilities.
 Mechas, ghosts, sci-fi, action, comedy, horror--- you name it and it was probably in Flip Flappers.
 The overarching plot showcases the growing friendship of Papika and Cocona as they journey to "Pure Illusion" to collect rock-like-things that grant a wish once collected (kind of like finding the dragon balls).
 They eventually come to face opposition from another group that's also trying to collect them.
 However, ~PLOT TWIST~ things aren’t really as they seem… What real-world consequences will their actions in Pure Illusion have?
 Do the rocks really grant wishes?
 Who, exactly, is Papika?
 In fact, who is Dr. Salt?
 In fact... who... are you...?
 Just kidding, but these are some of the major questions that you might wonder throughout this anime.
 Overall, I did think it was a bit random (mostly in a good way) and sometimes the randomness strayed from the coherence of the plot.
 However, the pacing was, nonetheless, great and the stories/sub-stories were all interesting as well.

 Although the art was mostly simple, it was beautifully simple.
 The art was deliberately made to look simple and is one of the most colorful anime that I’ve seen.
 It was truly a work of art!
 The motion was a bit choppy at times, but you could really FEEL the action.
 Pure illusion (alternate dimension) was absolutely stunning with rich and vibrant colors, and its artwork was enough to make me feel fully immersed in this series.
 The art wasn’t good because of its detail, but instead because of its creativity.
 They did a great job on setting the moods of the diverse settings in Flip Flappers.
 Sometimes it goes from a fun and light-hearted mood to a sci-fi mood, and then to more darker moods.
 Although the art was really good, I never once thought “Oh...
 My...
 Fuck...
 BRILLIANCE!
-MASTERPIECE!” like I did for Unlimited budgetworks (unlimited bladeworks) or Kizumoneygatari (Kizumonogatari) so I couldn't give it a 10, and the animation was a bit choppy so I couldn’t really give it a 9 either.
-(Visit Kill la Kill or Katanagatari [10/10 Art]) for how to be flambuoyant, but still fluid in animation)
+MASTERPIECE!” like I did for Unlimited budgetworks (unlimited bladeworks) or Kizumoneygatari (Kizumonogatari) so I couldn't give it a 10 (Visit Kill la Kill or Katanagatari [10/10 Art]) for how to be flambuoyant, but still fluid in animation)

 Every character’s voice matched the character, battle sounds were great, and background noises were normal.
 The background OSTs were primarily cinematic and didn’t have a memorable central theme like in Fairy tail, Kill la Kill, Guilty Crown, SAO, Madoka Magica, or Tsubasa Reservoir Chronicles but it was nonetheless great background music.
 The opening was pretty good, but the ending was perfect for this anime.
 The ending was lighthearted, had an Alice-in-Wonderland-like feeling to it, and the artwork really matched the music perfectly.
 The sound was great overall.